pierrick-giffard/STAMM/ReadMe.md

 ## Forcings Selection

 STAMM is sensitive to forcings selection.
 In the namelist, you will provide a directory containing one or several variables.
 For each variable, a suffix is also given.
 Take care that one suffix matches only with the desired variable.
 You can also create symbolic links pointing to your files.
-Then, STAMM will look for files needed for simulation based on _ystart, ndays\_simu_ and _time\_periodic._ It deduces dates from files names, for this reason it is sensitive.
-It will work only if for files format:

-- \*YYYY\*suffix
-- vgpm files with vgpm=True in namelist
-- If none of this format is found, consider first file is 01/01/ystart.

 If it doesn&#39;t work for your files, try to modify your file names or the function forcing\_list in Funtions.py.